Blog Home / Compliance / GDPR Data Subject Rights – Secure Your Privacy

 Understanding GDPR

 Before exploring the GDPR data subject rights, it’s crucial to have a firm grasp of the General Data Protection Regulation (GDPR) itself.
-This section will cover the basics of GDPR and the importance of data privacy.
+This legislation, effective in May 2018, is the European Union’s (EU) primary legal framework for protecting the personal data of individuals in the EU and EEA (European Economic Area).

 The Basics of GDPR

-The General Data Protection Regulation, or GDPR, is a regulatory framework instituted by the European Union to protect the privacy and personal data of its citizens.
+The General Data Protection Regulation (GDPR) is a regulatory framework instituted by the European Union (EU) to protect the privacy and personal data of its citizens.
 Enforced since May 2018, GDPR applies to all businesses and organizations that process the personal data of EU citizens, regardless of their geographical location.

 For a detailed overview of the GDPR and its requirements, visit our article on general data protection regulation.